Skip to main content

 Most women need 1-2 cycles to reach the recommended 15-20 frozen eggs.
 Women under 35 typically collect 10-15 eggs per cycle (1-2 cycles).
 At 35-37, expect 8-12 eggs (2 cycles needed).
 At 38-40, expect 5-8 eggs (2-3 cycles).

-The cheapest RTAC-accredited egg freezing is typically at clinics offering access programs or lower-cost models.
+The lower-cost RTAC-accredited egg freezing is typically at clinics offering access programs or lower-cost models.
 Prices start from approximately $4,000 per cycle at clinics like Adora Fertility and Number 1 Fertility.
 However, unlike IVF, elective egg freezing is not bulk-billed anywhere.

 How long can eggs be stored in Australia?

 There is no legal storage time limit for frozen eggs in Australia.
 Eggs can be stored indefinitely as long as you maintain consent and pay annual storage fees ($300-600 per year).
-This differs from the UK, which until 2022 had a 10-year limit.

 Compare prices from verified providers

-IVF & Fertility Prices
+IVF & Fertility Prices Australia

 Compare